DIGGRO KK320 robotic vacuum cleaner review

 Secondly, you’ll want to attach the filters to the dustbin and then put it in the unit.
 Next, attach the brushes.
 Finally, charge the KK320 for around 4 hours.

-Once charged, it’s best to use the default mode for the first clean.
+Once charged, it’s best to use the default cleaning mode for the first time.
 We’ll explore all 4 modes in a moment, but for now, we’ll keep it simple.

 As the KK320 doesn’t map rooms, it does use sensors to track where it is within the property and navigate around each room while avoiding objects.
 Due to its slim design (8.5 cm tall), the sensors are also used to navigate under furniture.